Officials say no evidence of second shooter in Washington rampage

 "We have continued to pursue the possibility of there being another shooter but we don't have any evidence, any indication, at this stage that there was another shooter," Washington Mayor Vincent Gray said.

-Washington police chief Cathy Lanier said investigators lifted the "shelter in place" for neighborhoods near the Navy Yard once they had exhausted all leads for a possible second shooter.
+Washington police chief Cathy Lanier said investigators lifted the "shelter in place" for neighbourhoods near the Navy Yard once they had exhausted all leads for a possible second shooter.

 (Reporting by Patrick Rucker; Editing by Daniel Trotta)